 Most 4-H programs center around an individual and his or her project.
-Projects help you as a 4-H member to grow and to have real-life experiences.
+Projects help 4-H members to grow and have real-life experiences.
 Project work is the “learn-by-doing” part of 4-H.

 MSU Extension Service

 WINONA, Miss. -- Families, friends and agents of the Mississippi State University Extension Service watched smoke rise from several grills housed inside the Montgomery County Coliseum as an aroma of herbs, spices and charcoal filled the air.

 Each year, dozens of 4-H members from Mississippi pack their grills, meat, utensils and secret ingredients to compete in the annual state 4-H Cook-Out.

 JACKSON, Miss. -- The Early Years Network is hosting a grand opening for the new Hinds County Resource and Referral Center on June 25.

 The event will begin at 350 West Woodrow Wilson Ave. in Jackson Medical Mall Suite 480 at 2 p.m. with a brief ceremony to introduce staff and Early Years Network personnel.
 At that time, the network will accept a donation from United Health Care that will help extend network support to Mississippi’s children.
 The center will be open to the public to meet the staff and review available resources.